 Details of what the various subcategories are is found below.

 There is only one tool for this where the cost of the tool is listed, let alone affordable, and it’s a pretty amazing software tool you’ve surely already heard of.
 It’s called WordPress.

 WordPress is FREE content management software that was first released in 2001 (under a different name).
-Since then, it’s use has grown to the point where more than 25% of all websites on the Internet now run on WordPress.
+Since then, its use has grown to the point where more than 43% of all websites on the Internet now run on WordPress.

 While the technical aspects of SEO matter, when you use WordPress they’re easy to comply with.
 And the technical aspects of SEO are maybe 10% of the total work.
 The bulk of the work of SEO is publishing, and WordPress was specifically designed to make publishing web content easy.